Clemapfel/jluna/docs/manual.md

 ### Type Order

 Julia types can be ordered.
 To conceptualize this, the relation of types is best thought of as a directed graph.
-Each node of the graph is a type, each edge is directed, where, if the edge goes from type A to type B, then `B <: A`.
-That is, B is a subtype of A, or equivalently `A >: B`, A is a supertype of B.
+Each node of the graph is a type, each edge is directed, where, if the edge goes from type `A` to type `B`, then `B <: A`.
+That is, `B` is a subtype of `A`, or, equivalently, `A >: B`: `A` is a supertype of `B`.

 This relational nature is heavily used in Julias multiple dispatch and type inference, for now, however, it gives us a way to put types in relation to each other. `jluna::Type` offers multiple functions for this: